 I collect old houses.
 In Brooklyn, I am part-owner of an 1830s brick row house in Boerum Hill and an 1850s mews house in Cobble Hill.
-Each has been renovated several times over.
 My Philadelphia properties are an 1810 former parsonage in Queen Village and an 1840s double trinity in South Kensington.
 The four buildings have a total of ten rental units, so I know a thing or two about being a landlord.
 I’ve also owned a 1930s cottage on 20 acres in northern Dutchess County, N.Y., since 2002, so I know a thing or two about deer-resistant gardening.

-I welcome any and all comments on the blog, and I’ll entertain questions on anything vaguely related to vintage architecture, investing in real estate, managing rental property, interior design, or gardening.
+I welcome any and all comments on this blog, and I’ll entertain questions on anything related to vintage architecture, investing in real estate, managing rental property, interior design or gardening.
 You can email me at caramia447[at]gmail[dot]com, and I hope you will.

 Please note: I am NOT a real estate broker, nor do I have any financial interest in the sale of any property mentioned on this blog.
 I just like spreading the word about unique, historic properties and what I believe are solid investment opportunities.